Social class in France

 The modern social structure of France is complex, but generally similar to that of other European countries.
 Traditional social classes still have some presence, with a large bourgeoisie and especially petite bourgeoisie, and an unusually large proportion, for modern Europe, of farming smallholders.
 All these groups, and the remaining industrial working class, have considerable political power, which they are able to flex when required.

 History

 Ancien Régime

-The old French society before the French revolution was divided on the basis of three 'estates' and they were as follows:
+The "Old Regime" French society before the French Revolution was divided on the principle of the estates of the realm and they were as follows: